Cub Camp Q&A

 Talk to your child about what to expect.
 Let leaders know of any specific anxieties, these can often be resolved.
 Make sure that leaders have all the information they need about your child.
 Our general rule of thumb is that in any given situation we will try to act as a responsible parent would.

 At the end of the camp, we may send your Cub home with some equipment or part of a tent that needs cleaning or drying.
 Please return it clean and dry at the next Cub meeting.

 - How can we contact my Cub at the camp?

 It really is better not to.
 If there is an emergency we will be in touch but generally contact with home will only make any tendency to homesickness worse.
-Talking to Mum or Dad makes him remember what he is missing!
-If you have an emergency, then please call our designated Home Contact, whose details are on your camp information letter.
+If you have an emergency, then please call the leaders.
+The phone numbers are on your OSM invite.

 - What are washing and toilet facilities like?

 All of the sites we use have permanent toilet blocks.
 Some have both hot and cold water, a few have showers.
-We try very hard to make sure that every Cub washes and brushes their teeth every day, but do check their soap and flannel when they get home to find out!
+We try very hard to make sure that every Cub washes and brushes their teeth every day, but we can’t guarantee this will happen!